creativennet/djangogirls/README.md

 Is a tutorial for new comers to Django, I am Creativen and i am doing this tutorial online and updating this as i go.

+- Update 2019.01.02: Completed the Tutorial Extensions as well.
+- Uploaded to Github

 # New Features!
 The tutorial can be found here: https://tutorial.djangogirls.org/en/